Table of Contents

 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-Generally speaking, there are two key factors that make filtering a necessity: flavor and scale buildup.
-If your water tastes gross, you don’t want to drink it.
-This, of course, means that you’ll have gross pasta, gross tea, and gross coffee if you decide you want to cook or brew anything with it.
+When it comes to home espresso there are two key factors that make filtering water a necessity: flavor and longevity.
+If your water tastes off, you don’t want to drink it and this can be applied to anything that you want to cook or brew with it.
 So, it makes sense that you’d want to screen out some of those contaminants rather than drinking them.
-The second factor, scale, is a silent killer of espresso machines.
-Chances are you’ve seen it build up around your sinks, showerheads, and at the bottom of your pots.
+The second factor, scale (or more specifically mineral buildup), is a silent killer of espresso machines.
+Chances are you’ve seen it build up around your faucets, showerheads, and at the bottom of your kettles and pots.
 For the most part, espresso machines are full of water and pipes.

 The scale that you see building up in your bathroom or kitchen will also build up inside of your machine.
 That’s where water filtration, or water softeners, come into the mix.
-We’ll be talking about two types of filters primarily, inline (meaning the filter is connected to a water line that is plumbed into your espresso machine) and in-tank (meaning the filter sits in the reservoir of your espresso machine).
-Before getting to the filters themselves though, we’ll take deeper dive into the topic of water.
+We’ll be talking about several types of filtration options from BWT including inline (meaning the filter is connected to a water line that is plumbed into your espresso machine) in-tank (meaning the filter sits in the reservoir of your espresso machine), and pitchers (meaning a filter cartridge in the pitcher softens your water).
+Before getting to the filters themselves though, we’ll take a deeper dive into the topic of water.

 How Water Affects the Flavor of Your Coffee

-As I mentioned above, it follows that if your water tastes funky, that same funk will be imparted to anything you cook or brew.
 When it comes to brewing coffee and espresso, there are already a ton of factors like temperature, consistency of grind, fines, roast profile, freshness, and of course the origin of the coffee that will impact the flavor in your cup.
 Adding to the complexity is the fact that your water may contain any number of contaminants (or minerals) that will impact the taste and affect the extraction of your coffee.
-Even if your water has been softened there’s a chance it may contain other substances that make it onto your palate so it’s super important to find the best water filter for your needs to ensure you’re getting a good cup of espresso.
+Even if your water has been softened there’s a chance it may contain other substances that make it onto your palate so it’s vital that you find the best format of water filter for your particular needs.
 Let’s take a tally of some of the culprits behind bad tasting water.

 Chlorine

 That’s right, the same chemical used to clean your pool also keeps your drinking water clean.
-Chlorine is a cheap additive that helps to protect against bacteria and viruses in the water.
+Chlorine is a cost effective additive that helps to protect against bacteria and viruses in the water.

 Heavy Metals